jessbudd/portfolio-site/src/site/posts/the-year-i-became-conference-speaker.md

 So now I had these three talk proposals (and so very little chance of being accepted to my dream conference).
 It would be a waste not to use them again....

 Friends suggested I should submit to [DDDAdelaide](https://www.dddadelaide.com/) and [Google DevFest](https://www.gdgmelbourne.com/devfest), both known for being exceptionally welcoming to beginners.
-Now, these are community run conferences, which means unfortunately they're not able to cover speaker flights or accomodation.
+Now, these are community run conferences, which means unfortunately they're not able to cover speaker flights or accommodation.

 But as [Amy](https://twitter.com/Amys_Kapers) always says, "_That's future Jess's problem_." :sweat_smile: